ashejim/C964/_build/html/_sources/task2_doc/task2_doc_d.md

 ## Accuracy Analysis

 In this section, discuss how you assessed the accuracy or success of the ML application(s).
 In most cases, this means providing an appropriate *metric* for assessing accuracy OR providing a development plan for obtaining such a metric in the future.
+Most libraries have builtins for this; see [sklearn metrics](https://scikit-learn.org/stable/modules/model_evaluation.html).

 :::{Note}
 There is **no** minimal accuracy requirement.
 At most, evaluators will assess the appropriateness of the metric (or planned metric).
 :::

-Though no minimal accuracy is required, your model should perform better

 (task2d:accuracy:super)=

 ### For Supervised Classification Methods

+The metric for measuring a supervised classification model's accuracy is straightforward.
+We use [the ratio of correct to total predictions](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.accuracy_score.html#sklearn.metrics.accuracy_score):
+$$\text{Accuracy}=\frac{\text{correct predictions}}{\text{total predictions}}$$

+Though no minimal accuracy is required, your model should perform better than randomly selecting categories, e.g., the model predicting 1 of 3 flower types should perform better than $\frac{1}{3} = 33.3\bar{3}\%$.

 ### For Supervised Regression Methods

-STUFF GOES HERE
+As regression models estimate continuous values, they rarely exactly match actual values.
+Thus success of the model is measured by how closely the model fits the data.
+Common metrics include mean square error (MSE), mean absolute error (MAE), and mean absolute percentage error (MAPE).
+Statistical metrics such as the correlation coefficient or (more commonly) the coefficient of determination, $R^{2}$, can be used.
+See [sklearn's regression metric documentation](https://scikit-learn.org/stable/modules/model_evaluation.html#regression-metrics)

+### For Reinforced Learning Methods

+Reinforced learning methods seek to optimize an outcome, e.g., the C950 delivery app seeks to minimize miles driven.
+The better this outcome, the better your algorithm.